TLeafWolf/GameProject2/README.md

 Use vectors to control movement, acceleration, and forces applied to objects. (done?)

-Create an event that triggers based on the player’s actions and occurs some distance away from them.
+Create an event that triggers based on the player’s actions and occurs some distance away from them. (done?)

 ## Level Design & Navigation (Teresa Newman, Aaron Thomas Roberts, Devon Sabody)

 Develop at least one full playable level that includes:

-A structured environment with interactive elements.
+A structured environment with interactive elements. (done?)

 A Navigation Mesh Agent for AI characters to move intelligently. (done?)